 - support for families using a low-chemical elimination diet free of additives, low in salicylates, amines and flavour enhancers (FAILSAFE) for health, behaviour and learning problems.

-The Network runs 27 email support groups with more than 4,000 members, a Facebook page with nearly 3,000 members, sends a quarterly electronic newsletter to more than 9,000 families, arranges talks to more than 3,000 people a year, lobbies Ministers and food regulators and runs an active website which has seen more than 4 million hits since 1999.
+The Network runs 27 email support groups with more than 4,000 members, a Facebook page with over 12,000 members, sends a quarterly electronic newsletter to more than 12,000 families, arranges talks to more than 3,000 people a year, lobbies Ministers and food regulators and runs an active website which has seen nearly 10 million hits since 1999, with often more than 5,000 visits per day.

 Sue Dengate, author and food intolerance expert